 Once you have healed, the pain in your shoulder should be drastically reduced.
 This will allow you to work and perform your other regular activities without worrying about a painful shoulder.

-You can get all the facts about rotator cuff repair surgery during a consultation at Mattalino Orthopaedics in Phoenix.
+You can get all the facts about rotator cuff repair surgery during a consultation at Angelo Mattalino, MD in Phoenix.
 Don’t let your rotator cuff negatively affect your everyday life.
 Contact us today to schedule an appointment to learn more!